SoftwareDefinedBuildings/XBOS/dashboards/sitedash/README.md

         ```

 - `/api/hvac/day/setpoints`
     - returns: dictionary whose keys are zone names.
 Values are dictionaries from timestamp to a list of `[heating setpoint, cooling setpoint]` (in fahrenheit).
-Timestamps are in milliseconds since the Unix epoch
+Timestamps are in milliseconds since the Unix epoch.
+This is sort of like the schedule
         ```json
         {
             "CentralZone": {